am-torr/gunpla_project_01/readme.md

 This project also helps exercise my visual-spatial brain and to eventually move to less visual tools like Airflow.

 > [!NOTE]
 > This is an AI-assisted project using Perplexity Pro for research, plausibility checks, and prototyping.
+Using claude code as my personal developer after setting up important config such as skills.
 >
 > Some images will not load till you log in.